awgraves/homelab-chronicles/content/ch-2-ssh.md

 Only a client with my private key can decrypt that message and respond appropriately.

-If a client answers correctly, the server trusts its really me.
+If a client responds correctly, the server trusts its really me.

 ### Generating SSH Keys

-I run `ssh-keygen -t ed25519` opting for the newer ed25519 key over the standard rsa.
+I run `ssh-keygen -t ed25519` opting for the newer ed25519 key type over the standard rsa.

 Ed25519 is recommended these days as its smaller and faster while just as secure.